Apple MacBook Black Friday 2020 deals: Get $100 off MacBook Air and MacBook Pro

 The step-up model of the Intel-based 13-inch MacBook Pro model doubles the storage capacity to 512GB for an extra $200.
 It's currently discounted by $150 at Amazon with an additional $49 savings at checkout.

-You can save $300 on the step-model of the 16-inch MacBook Pro, which bumps up the CPU to an eight-core Core i9 chip and the GPU to the AMD Radeon Pro 5500M while also doubling the storage capacity to 1TB.
+You can save $300 on the step-up model of the 16-inch MacBook Pro, which bumps up the CPU to an eight-core Core i9 chip and the GPU to the AMD Radeon Pro 5500M, while also doubling the storage capacity to 1TB.

-Discuss: Apple MacBook Black Friday 2020 deals: Get discounts for MacBook Air and MacBook Pro models
+Discuss: Apple MacBook Black Friday 2020 deals: MacBook Air and MacBook Pro models discounted

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.